himslm01/himslm01.github.io/kubernetes/traefik/traefik_with_manual_certificates.md

     secretName: whoami-tls
 ```

 This manifest is available to download [here](whoami.yaml).
-It can be easily reused and adapted by applying a [Kubernetes kubectl kustomization](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/) file, which might look like this:
+It can be easily reused and adapted, for instance by applying a [Kubernetes kubectl kustomization](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/) file, which might look like this:

 ```yaml
 namespace: default